Welcome to our blog

 Light -

-Whenever I walk into a space with my camera I’m looking for two things: First I look at the direction of the main light source (sun) and where the space is giving us soft and beautiful light meaning where will people look flattering.
+Whenever I walk into a space with my camera I’m looking for two things: First I look at the direction of the main light source and where the space is giving us soft and beautiful light meaning where will people look flattering.
 The second is where can I see more interesting/directional/dramatic light.
-As I work the room I keep those ideas in mind as I position myself and hunt for moments and composition, many world-class images are made in the more interesting light but are accompanied by both great composition and timing.
+As I work the room I keep those ideas in mind as I position myself and hunt for moments and composition, many world-class images are made in interesting light but must accompanied by both great composition and timing.

 This image of Molly and Bobby is one of my all-time favorites when it comes to extraordinary light.
-They had just finished their first look and were headed downstairs when someone told them to wait on the staircase resulting in the moment above.
+They had just finished their first look and were headed downstairs when a coordinator told them to wait on the staircase resulting in the moment above.
 This is such a quintessential mix of being ready (timing), beautiful and interesting light, and the wonderful composition provided by the circular winding staircase.
 Take away the moment between them, the light or the location and you’d have maybe something good but not as good as this image for me.
-In this case, I saw the light first, then the composition and I just waited for something to happen, and that’s how it usually goes.
+In this case, I saw the light first, then the composition, and then I just waited for something to happen, and that’s how it usually goes.
 The light by the way was from a window above them and it was curved due to the round walls.

 Here’s another moment where the light is just gorgeous, I’ve worked the scene to find a more interesting composition and I’ve waited for a composition where their faces and expressions help tell the story of this amazing reception.
 Again ask does this image have all three elements light, composition and timing?
 Just as a note, I think the blue/pink light is what sings in this image, Yes I could have made something similar with flashes etc. but preserving the ambiance is how I feel it transports you to what it felt like to be there.
 My thought is that this is maybe 2.5/3 but I can’t manufacture an incredible moment and truth be told it was their first dance that stole the show that night.